ucl-syseng-tools-for-vscode/UnitPylot/README.md

 ### Custom LLM Support
 TestPylot supports custom language models (LLMs) through an OpenAI-style API.
 This allows you to integrate your own LLMs for test writing and optimisation.
 To configure a custom LLM, set the following options in the VSCode settings:
 - `test-pylot.customLLM Endpoint`: The endpoint URL for your custom LLM API (e.g., `http://xxxxxx/v1/chat/completions`).
 - `test-pylot.customLLM Model`: The model name to use with your custom LLM.
 - `test-pylot.customLLM APIKey`: The API key for authenticating with your custom LLM.
 - `test-pylot.customLLM MaxTokens`: The maximum number of tokens to use for each request to your custom LLM.

-## Commands
+## List of Commands

-TestPylot provides several commands accessible through the command palette:
+Below are all the TestPylot commands also accessible through the command palette:
 - `TestPylot: Test Insights`
 - `TestPylot: Fix Failing Tests`
 - `TestPylot: Fix Coverage`